How to Get Your Child to LISTEN!

 Kids have a lot on their minds, from the history test to the soccer tryouts to the newest computer game.
 Parents can be dismally low on their list.
 Not to mention that when the brain is rewiring at age six, and again at age twelve, they can feel overwhelmed by outside stimuli and tune you out.
 Even toddlers are very busy, as long as they've been raised without technology so they know how to occupy themselves.

 Connect BEFORE you start speaking.
 That means you can't bark orders from across the room and expect to get through.

 Wait until he looks up.
 Look him in the eye.
 Then start talking.
 If he doesn't look up, make sure you have his attention by asking "Can I tell you something?"
-When he says yes, then start talking.
+When he looks up, then start talking.